 Another horrendous aspect of being depressed during the holidays, potentially, is spending time with people.
 Parties, dinners, get-togethers, etc. You’re having so much trouble smiling that you’re sure you have an absolutely ghastly expression pinned to your face.
 You feel like bursting into tears when someone asks you to join in singing a Christmas carol.
 Worst of all, you’re overly sensitive in general – to noise, to anything sad, like the other reindeer teasing Rudolph, to really garish decorations that make you really depressed for some unknown reason.
 So you have to try to act normal while all this turmoil and pain is going on inside you, instead of being able to cry and scream or stare at the ceiling like you can do when you’re alone.

 I’ve saved the worst for last – the thing that makes the holidays least bearable in a depressed state.
 It’s that everyone you know (and even strangers and TV commercials) is telling you how much you should be enjoying this time of year.
 Even if they’re at the end of their rope trying to get everything done, they will be telling you what a downer you’re being.
 You know you should be happy and having fun.
-No one has to tell you.
+No one has to tell you that.
 But they do anyway, and you just want to slug them and burst out crying at the same time.
 Yes, they “mean well.”
 But they’re not making things any easier for you.

 Ways to Get Through It